pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 * Create a bar chart to capture Quantity sold by model
 * Capture Average quantity sold

-**Task 2**: Develop a column chart to display Profit by Dealer ID in the `Sales` dashboard sorted in ascending order.
+**Task 2**: Develop a column chart to display Profit by Dealer ID in the `Sales` dashboard sorted in ascending order

 **Task 3**: Create another dashboard titled as `Service` and capture the following KPI metrics as visualizations:
 * Create a column chart to capture the number of recalls per model of car
-* Create a treemap to capture the customer sentiment by comparing positive, neutral, and negative reviews.
+* Create a treemap to capture the customer sentiment by comparing positive, neutral, and negative reviews
-* Create a line and column chart to capture the quantity of cars sold per month compared to the profit.
+* Create a line and column chart to capture the quantity of cars sold per month compared to the profit
 * Create a pivot table with heatmap to capture the number of recalls by model and affected system

-**Task 4**: Share the dashboards.
+**Task 4**: Share the dashboards

 ## Requirements